aocsa/aocsa/README.md

 I hold a PhD in Computer Science and bring over 10 years of experience in software engineering, specializing in performance optimization and GPU-accelerated computing.
 I have a proven track record of driving significant improvements in query engine optimization, numerical computing, and deep learning, contributing to leading open-source projects such as PyTorch, Apache Arrow, NVIDIA RapidsAI, and more.

+I’m currently a Staff Software Engineer at VoltronData, working with the Theseus team to develop a cutting-edge GPU Query Engine designed to handle petabyte-scale data.
+My primary focus is on optimizing complex data operations to increase speed and efficiency.
+By streamlining data workflows and boosting performance, I aim to deliver impactful solutions that drive better decision-making and scalability for enterprises working with large datasets.

 ### 🛠 Core Expertise

 - ⚡ Advanced query optimization and indexing strategies, consistently delivering large improvements in query engine throughput and responsiveness.